 Inpatient centers offer safe, effective care in a 24-hour facility.
 Inpatient centers are either hospital-based or nonhospital-based (often called residential centers).

 Outpatient centers all provide safe, professional care but not in a 24-hour facility.
 Instead, patients visit the facility often—usually every day at first—to receive their treatment and then return home.
-According to the Carrier Foundation, outpatient programs are best for patients with low psychiatric severity.
+According to The Psychiatric Quarterly, outpatient programs are best for patients with low psychiatric severity.

 Deciding between these two types of programs can be difficult.
 However, since Dilaudid withdrawal can create some extreme side effects, inpatient care is often a suitable choice for recovery.